Happy Tuesday, all!

 Hearty Vegan Mushroom, Bulgur, & Bean Chili

-- 4 green onions white and green parts, chopped
+- 4 scallions, white and green parts, chopped

-- 1 lb cleaned and sliced mushrooms of choice I suggest any combination of button, shiitake, or portobello
+- 1 lb cleaned and sliced mushrooms of choice (I like button, baby bella, or shiitake)

 - 3 tablespoons tomato paste